 Quest Resurrect Priest tips, card combos and synergies

 New to Quest Resurrect Priest?
 The following combos should be at the back of your mind during every match!

 - Sandhoof Waterbearer only ever heals a damaged friendly character, so sometimes it’s best to use your Hero Power to heal it so that the minion will heal your face.

 - Try to keep a list of your minions that have died in the back of your mind so you know what to expect when you cast Mass Resurrection.

 - Make sure you monitor your Mana closely if you think you’re going to use Forbidden Words during your turn.
-You’ll want to make sure you have enough Mana leftover so it matches or is more than the Attack value of the creature you want to cast it on.
+You’ll want to make sure you have enough Mana leftover so it matches or is higher than the Attack value of the minion you want to cast it on.

 Card choices and substitutions